-Today I want to share with you my plastic-free, zero waste haircare routine and how I use solid shampoo and conditioner bars to achieve amazing results.
+Today, I want to share with you my plastic-free, zero waste haircare routine and how I use solid shampoo and conditioner bars to achieve amazing results.

 Soap bars vs shampoo bars

-Zero Waste Haircare Routine
+My Zero Waste Haircare Routine

-Whenever I feel to, probably once every 2-3 weeks, I like to give myself a scalp massage using oil.
+Whenever I feel the need to, probably once every 2-3 weeks, I like to give myself a scalp massage using oil.
 I do this when I feel my scalp is quite dry and itchy, which for me, seems to occur randomly.

 I love using hemp seed oil.
-It is a very dry oil so it does not clog pores.
+It is a very dry oil so it does not clog your pores.
 Thanks to its amazing fatty acids, it is often used to treat issues like dermatitis and eczema.

-It is rich in antioxidants, which are important for healthy and shiny hair.
-It has a bit of a strong smell but it is very light in colour and, although not as dry as hemp seed oil, it is quite dry and does not make your hair too greasy.
-I. find it's so awesome that all of my solid conditioner bars include it!
+It is rich in antioxidants, which are important for shiny, healthy hair.
+It has a strong smell but is very light in colour.
+Although, it is not quite as dry as hemp seed oil, it does not make your hair too greasy.
+I love it so much that I add it to all of my solid conditioner bars!

 Step 1: Activate the lather

-The lather will come down to the hair ends and clean them naturally without having to add extra lather there.
-Tuck your chin closer to your chest to apply the shampoo on the back of the head and in harder to reach areas.
+The lather will naturally roll down the hair ends and clean them without any extra lather.
+Tuck your chin closer to your chest, apply the shampoo on the back of the head and in harder to reach areas.

 Wet the shampoo bar again if you need more lather.